da03/Attention-OCR/README.md

 - Optimization
     * `num-epoch`: The number of whole data passes.
     * `batch-size`: Batch size.
 Only valid if `phase` is set to train.
-    * `initial-learning-rate`: Inittial learning rate, note the we use AdaDelta, so the initial value doe not matter much.
+    * `initial-learning-rate`: Initial learning rate, note the we use AdaDelta, so the initial value doe not matter much.

 - Network
     * `target-embedding-size`: Embedding dimension for each target.